swilsonmelo/UVA--Online-Judge/README.md

 ## UVA--Online-Judge
-This is a repository of my onlinejudge exercises in c ++, python and java!!! thanks.
+This is a repository of my onlinejudge exercises in c++, python and java!!! thanks.

 ## user: swilson
 [My uhunt](https://uhunt.onlinejudge.org/id/874756)